 OpenVPN can be used in conjunction with a wide variety of ciphers, cryptographic hash functions, and public-key cryptography standards.
 These include:

-OpenVPN can be customized to use a selection of different ciphering technologies, depending on the need some are so complex that not every VPN provider chooses to implement them.
+OpenVPN can be customized for using a selection of different ciphering technologies, depending on the need some are so complex that not every VPN provider chooses to implement them.

 AES – Advanced Encryption Standard